Casualties of the Gaza War (2008–2009): Other casualties

-Disputed figures
+Sources of casualty counts

-Difficulties in ascertaining an accurate Palestinian casualty count have been attributed to a number of factors.
-It was reported that Hamas fighters had been ordered not to wear military uniforms during the fighting.
-Israeli-Arab journalist Khaled Abu Toameh wrote in The Jerusalem Post that this practice led to the over-counting of civilian casualties and under-counting Hamas military casualties, as Palestinian casualties arrived at hospitals without weapons or any other signs revealing they were actually fighters.
-Further difficulties were encountered due to differing definitions of who should be counted as a combatant, and the lack of access to the conflict zone by independent media or human rights workers due to Israel's strict blockade of the borders before, during, and after the conflict.
+Initial casualty counts came from the Gaza Health Ministry (GHM).
+Various international organizations accepted these counts, such as the United Nations Office for the Coordination of Humanitarian Affairs (OCHA) and the International Committee of the Red Cross (ICRC).
+Initial independent assessment was difficult because Israel would not allow media and human rights groups to enter Gaza.
+Israel disputed these figures, as the GHM is administered by Hamas.
+Later, the Al Mezan Centre for Human Rights verified the GHM casualty counts and found them to be accurate.
+Al Mazen Centre verified the casualty counts by interviewing the family members of each of the deceased, and verified names, ages and addresses.

 Based on data collected by Amnesty International delegates in Gaza and on cases documented by local NGOs, Amnesty concluded that an overall figure of some 1,400 fatalities is accurate and that, in addition to some 300 children, 115 women and 85 men aged over 50, some 200 men aged less than 50 were unarmed civilians who took no part in the hostilities.

 Israeli officials have stated that the Palestinian Ministry of Health (PMoH) significantly inflated the civilian death toll and played down the number of Hamas casualties.
 UN Emergency Relief Coordinator John Holmes has stated that the PMoH figures have not been seriously challenged.
 His report however was dated January 27, 2009, well before the Israeli Defense Forces released their final assessments which did indeed seriously challenge the PMoH figures.

-In an interview published in the London-based Arabic newspaper Al Hayat (November 1, 2010), Hamas interior minister Fathi Hammad stated that around 700 of the Gaza fatalities were Hamas fighters or militants from allied groups such as Islamic Jihad.
-Between 200 and 300 of these were from Hamas, and a similar number were from other militant groups, along with about 150 security forces.
-These figures differ dramatically from those given at the time of the conflict by Hamas.
-As the Agence France Presse correspondent commented, "His numbers roughly match the 709 "terror operatives" the Israeli military said it had killed during the fighting, which included members of the Hamas-run police force that has patrolled Gaza since the group seized power in 2007."
+In an interview published in the London-based Arabic newspaper Al Hayat (November 1, 2010), Hamas interior minister Fathi Hammad stated 200-300 members of the Al-Qassam Brigades (Hamas's armed wing) were killed.
+Hammad stated that Israel killed around 250 Gazan policemen on the first day of the war, and an additional 150 policemen later in the war.
+Israel considers Gazan policemen to be "terror operatives".
+Under international law, policemen are presumed to be civilians unless there is specific evidence of their participation in hostilities.